Here are some notes and reports from members.

 The local story goes that the farmer was ploughing on a Sunday and so got what was coming to him by doing so!
 The tomb is dated 1685.

-The group has now moved to live meetings on the Third Monday of the month in a member’s house.
+The group has live meetings on the Third Monday of the month in a member’s house.